Reliable Cellular Automata with Self-Organization: Amplifiers

-Then all properties but the initial stability property of an abstract amplifier (defined in Lemma ~\ref{l.abstr-amp}) are satisfied by definition.
-For the initial stability property it is sufficient to note that each medium $M_{k}$ is a robust medium, with work period lower bound $\Tl_{k}$.
-Therefore, if $\eta^{k}$ is a trajectory of $M_{k}$ and $t<\Tl_{k}$ then for each $x$ the probability that $\eta^{k}(x,t)\ne\eta^{k}(x,0)$ is less than the probability that damage occurs in $\{x\}\times[0,\Tl_{k}]$.
-This can be bounded by the Restoration Property. \end{proof}
+Lemma~\ref{lem:amp} implies a variable-period generalization of Lemma~\ref{lem:abstr-amp} with $D_{k}=\Tu_{k}$, which, via essentially the same proof as the one after Lemma~\ref{lem:abstr-amp}, implies Theorem~\ref{thm:1dim.stor.var} for the infinite space.
+All properties but the initial stability property of an abstract amplifier (defined in Lemma~\ref{lem:abstr-amp}) are satisfied by definition.
+For the initial stability property it is sufficient to note that each medium $M_{k}$ is a robust medium, with work period bounds $\Tl_{k},\Tu_{k}$.
+Therefore, if $\eta^{k}$ is a trajectory of $M_{k}$ and $t<\Tu_{k}$ then for each $x$ the probability that $\eta^{k}(x,t)\ne\eta^{k}(x,0)$ is less than the probability that damage occurs in $\{x\}\times\rint{0}{\Tu_{k}}a$.
+This can be bounded by the Restoration Property.